Antony-Rojes/Artificial-Intelligence-Conversation-Analyser-Project/README.md

 ## Author

 Antony Rojes M
-B.Tech Computer Science and Engineering
+BE Computer Science and Engineering